zw6234336/markitdown/packages/markitdown-mcp/README.md

 markitdown-mcp
 ```

-To run the MCP server, using SSE use the following command:
+To run the MCP server, using SSE or Streamable HTTP use the following command:

 ```bash
 markitdown-mcp --sse --host 127.0.0.1 --port 3001